 There’s an issue that the modern bicycle mechanic needs to address;

-When working with flat mount calipers and centerlock rotors and 12mm axles, an MTB large spline lockring can’t be used as they cause interferance with the caliper or brackets.
+When working with flat mount calipers and centerlock rotors and 12mm axles, a MTB large spline lockring can’t be used as they cause interference with the caliper or brackets with many front forks and adapters.
 The more streamline type are used.
 Instead of the more bomber HB-M8010 Lockring (Y2A598030) 44mm 16-OD spline lockring we’d like to use, we use the SM-RT96 (Y8CL98090) 44mm 12-ID spline lockring.
 The SM-RT-97 (Y8HN98050) 40.5mm 12-ID spline lockring should only be used for certain older rotors.

 On some hubs (DT 240S) there is a real issue driving the lockring as the HG tool will bottom out on the hub end cap.